curlew-knotwork/djembe/README.md

 | **Sound** | B | - | S | - | B | - | S | - | B | B | T | T | S | - | S | - |

 ### [ 2 ] Djole (4/4 - Mask Dance)
 **Instructor's Note:** This rhythm is about the "space between the notes."
 It has a relaxed, swinging feel.
-The Bass-Rest-Bass (B - B) creates the drive.

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |